vitest-dev/vitest/docs/api/index.md

 ## Setup and Teardown

 These functions allow you to hook into the life cycle of tests to avoid repeating setup and teardown code.
 They apply to the current context: the file if they are used at the top-level or the current suite if they are inside a `describe` block.
+These hooks are not called, when you are running Vitest as type checker.

 ### beforeEach